-- a.
-Eight (8) fully executed and signed copies of the completed application form. - b.
-The name of the proposed development. - c.
-Payment for all abutter mailings and for two (2) pubic notices in a local paper.
-The town will notify all abutters within five hundred (500) feet of all property boundaries. - d.
-A copy of the Town of Richmond Tax Map showing the parcel to be developed. - e.
-A copy of the deed to the property, option to purchase the property or other documentation to demonstrate right, title or interest in the property on the part of the applicant. - f.
-The name, registration number and seal of the land surveyor, architect, engineer and/or similar professional who prepared the plan for a major development.
+a.
+Eight (8) One (1) hard copy and one (1) digital copy of a fully executed and signed copies of the completed application form.

+b.
+The name of the proposed development.

+c.
+Payment for all abutter mailings and for two (2) public notices in a local paper.
+The town will notify all abutters within five hundred (500) feet of all property boundaries.

+d-b.A copy of the Town of Richmond Tax Map showing the parcel to be developed.

+e c.A copy of the deed to the property, option to purchase the property or other documentation to demonstrate right, title or interest in the property on the part of the applicant.

+f d.The name, registration number and seal of the land surveyor, architect, engineer and/or similar professional who prepared the plan for a major development.